Analysis | How Trump allies in Congress can launch one more challenge to Biden’s win in January

 So even if we drift far into hypotheticals on this, there are numerous checks that would protect Biden’s win.

-One question is what Pence’s role will be.
+One question is what Pence’s role would be.
 He is the presiding officer in the Senate, but Noti says the law was written to limit the vice president’s authority, realizing he probably has a keen interest in the outcome.

 So his role is more symbolic than anything else — he reads the vote counts of each state out loud — but perhaps he could exert his influence to challenge a state’s results, too.
 Noti says Congress could override him quickly.